 If you are working with independent contractors under the agreement, the payments to these independent contractors are eligible.

 6. Business Licenses and other Fee

-In order to run business there might be some license fee to pay.
+In order to run a business, there might be some license fee to pay.
 Such payments are considered non-deferrable under new eligibility rules.
-For example, you might have to pay franchisor or licensor for trademarks and know-how.
+For example, you might have to pay a franchisor or licensor for trademarks and know-how.

 How to prove Non-Deferrable Expenses and What are the supporting documents?

 You will be required to submit all the supporting documents.
 Supporting documents include invoices, receipts, bank loan agreements showing the schedule of payment, lease or rent agreement, franchise agreements, employment agreements or independent contractors agreements, or any other document which proves the non-eligible deferrable expenses you are including.

 Supporting documents can be either in electronic form or paper copy.

 Is Dividend Considered Non-Deferrable Expense for CEBA?